 You can expect a third-party logistics company to perform the following tasks for you:

 - Keeping your products in a safe place

 A full third-party logistics provider can help you deliver orders quickly to your customers.

 Shopify has a wide network of strategically located fulfillment centers.

-They can ensure if the ordered item is available.
+They can ensure that the ordered item is available.
 And they can deliver your order on time at the right location.

 And orders are not just shipped faster... a lot of times, it's also at a reduced rate.

 - Intelligent inventory.
 These services recommend where the inventory should be located... in order to be close to customers.

 - Ability to control fulfillment processes.
 Ensure orders arrive fast and stand out through marketing inserts.
 With the pick rate, the packaging is included.
 And what's more? you can use your own brand packaging.

 - Easily integrated.
 You do not need to install any technology.
 There are many 3PLs that offer extensive integrations.
 Not to mention, regular maintenance.